u101022119/NTHU10220PHYS290000/projects/LAG/readme.md

-You get 1 point for each box.
+You get 1 point for each matched box.

 Penalty: Each incorrect click reduces your time.